andrej5elin/howto_fftw_apple_silicon/README.md

 >>> timeit sp.fft.rfft2(r, workers = 8, overwrite_x = True)
 106 μs ± 560 ns per loop (mean ± std. dev. of 7 runs, 10,000 loops each)
 ```
 Ok, so the real transforms are actually quite good in scipy, but complex transforms are more than two times slower in scipy.
-Also, here the comparison is not completeley fair because we use overwrite_x = True which implies an in-place transform, whereas in pyfftw we used out-of-place transform.
+Also, here the comparison is not fair because we use overwrite_x = True which implies an in-place transform, whereas in pyfftw we used out-of-place transform.
 In-place transforms in pyfftw are actually slightly slower.

-So, was it worth all the trouble?
-Probably not...
-Just use scipy when developing code.
-If at the end you really need to increase FFT computation speed, then you have another option to try.
-However, to really benefit anything, you need to apply all the tricks explained here...
+If you really need to increase FFT computation speed in python, then a factor 2x speedup (compared to scipy) is possible using pyfftw.
+However, to really benefit anything, you need to apply all the tricks explained here.

 ### Finding optimal fftw configuration